Frequently Asked Questions

 How Will Payment Be Made For My Repairs?

+We offer direct billing to the insurance company!
 For repairable vehicles, your insurance company with either pay your repair shop directly, with your written authorization (Direction to Pay), or issue payment to you and your lien holder (if applicable).
 You are responsible for payment of your deductible to the repair shop unless you purchased the Waiver of Deductible endorsement and the requirements have been met to waive the deductible.
 Any supplemental appraisal payments will be issued according to the same methods described above.

 For total losses, payment will be made directly to you, less any applicable deductible, when no lien holder exists.
 If there is a lien holder who retains a financial interest in your vehicle, payments would first be issued to satisfy those obligations and any remaining balance would be made payable to you.